Bareboat Chartering | Online Course

 Going Bareboat Chartering?
 Awesome - how exciting.
 And even without this clinic you'll have a great time, but with all the money you're going to spend, the $39 you'll invest in this Bareboat Yacht Charter Clinic will be more than worth it.
 This Clinic is jam-packed full of tips from 2 professional USCG Captains who have taken dozens and dozens of charter trips in the Northern and Southern Caribbean, Eastern and Western Mediterranean, the South Pacific, Belize, Baja Mexico, etc.

-The clinic assumes you are already proficient at sailing, where it takes you to the charter base, into an unfamiliar sailing area, and onto an unfamiliar boat and solves the unfamiliar problems you're going to have.
+The clinic assumes that you are already proficient at sailing or powerboating - the course takes you to the charter base, into an unfamiliar sailing area, and onto an unfamiliar boat and solves the unfamiliar problems you're going to have.
 Plus tips on leadership and how to make your crew gel in a confined space over a weeklong charter vacation.

 belize

-You will receive access to our interactive online sailing lesson, plus a downloadable PDF document of the entire course for optional offline reading and the real-time graded test.
+You will receive access to our interactive online bareboat chartering course, plus a downloadable PDF document of the entire course for optional offline reading and the real-time graded test.
 With over 50 pages of anecdotes and tips, there are hundreds of gems and every one of them is valuable in its own right.
 We even give you a printable crew briefing sheet to ensure you hit the important briefing points with your crew before you leave the dock.

 Once on a charter trip, we decided that if we'd wanted a trip to go smoothly without a hiccup then we should have taken a Disney cruise liner vacation.
 Instead, the trip just seemed to be full of McGyver-type problems to solve.
 Every one of them was a fun challenge but it seemed like there was more than our fair share.
 At the end of the week, we had more fun stories than Mickey Mouse himself.
 We had a ball, but the trick to the success was the ability to draw on all the little tips and gems we'd learned from past experiences.
 This Clinic has all those right here.
 You're going to feel like you are a professional yacht charterer the instant you've completed this Clinic and your crew is going to be astounded at your seemingly endless knowledge when you're in the thick of it.